 * obviously spam

-Comments from those create multiple identities will also be deleted (“Sockpuppets“) – please use one name and stick with it.
+Comments from those create multiple identities will be deleted (“Sockpuppets“) – please use one name and stick with it.
 For this reason, please use a proper e-mail address too.
+And please think before you comment – we won’t retrospectively edit it for you.

 Those who have caused trouble on other sites may also be blocked from appearing here.

 Don’t like these rules?
-Go and start your own site, then.
+Go and start your own site, or moan on Facebook.